ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Road to decentralization.
 ETHLend introduces the following roadmap adopting changes, improvements and governance to ETHLend:</p>

 1. White Paper on Decentralized Lending on June 2017 (Milestone achieved)
-2. Creating Special Purpose Vehicle for Token Sale on October 2017
+2. Creating Special Purpose Vehicle for Token Sale on August 2017
 3. LEND Token Pre-Sale on September 2017
 4. LEND Token Sale on November 2017
 5. Relocating to Zug and Swiss Foundation or Swiss LLC on December 2017